Skip to main content

 Scarves (yes, branded scarves!)

-Soft, stylish and surprisingly affordable in bulk.
-Perfect for onboarding, corporate events or winter campaigns.
-We offer ladies’ silk office scarves (and matching men’s ties, which I will discuss shortly).
-As well, we offer sports scarves.
+These are soft, stylish, and more affordable in bulk than you might think.
+They’re great for onboarding, corporate events, or winter campaigns.
+We have ladies’ silk office scarves, matching men’s ties (which I’ll mention soon), and sports scarves, too.
 (Shop the range of scarves here)

 Bandanas

-Think hospitality, gyms, events, festivals, and pet-friendly venues.
+Bandanas work well for hospitality, gyms, events, festivals, and even pet-friendly venues.
 (Shop the range of bandanas here)

-Big brands utilise these to add personality to uniforms or to foster a culture—not just clothing.
+Big brands use these items to add personality to uniforms and help build a strong company culture, not just for clothing.

 Category What SMEs Usually Buy What Big Brands Buy Instead Why it Works